Monument Resource Center

 - If your spouse or partner dies, will you have access to liquidity immediately?
 Banks will shut down a bank account as soon as they find out the owner is deceased, so having a joint account means you maintain access.
 Life insurance companies may require an autopsy before distributing a death benefit or, if the policy was owned by an Irrevocable Life Insurance Trust, there could be a delay before funds are distributed.

 - If your spouse or partner becomes incapacitated, do you have durable financial power of attorney (POA)?
 You can’t sell a jointly owned house by yourself.
 Banks, titles, and mortgage companies will want to see a POA first.
-Among the many problems created by COVID, the courts are backed up—meaning it can take many months to get a personal representative appointed.

 - If you and your partner don’t want to get married but live together in a place only your partner owns, what will happen if your partner passes away?
 How long will you be able to live in your home?
 Will you need liquidity to pay expenses like property tax?